simonhurault/aspirateur-robot/readme.md

 ### The HC-SC04 captor

+1)First sensor
 1. Link the Echo pin to the 4 digital pin of the arduino
 2. Link the Trig pin to the 2 digital pin of the arduino
+3. Supply the captor with 5V

+2) Secound sensor
+1. Link the Echo pin to the 4 digital pin of the arduino
+2. Link the Trig pin to the 2 digital pin of the arduino
-3. Supply the captor between 3.3 and 5V
+3. Supply the captor with 5V

 ### DC motors